dmux/dmux/README.md

 </p>

 - 👨🏻‍💻 Python, Typescript, Go and Rust developer.
 Agilist, active contributor to Open Source projects.
-He is the founder of Tompast Tecnologia and Startup Code.
+He is the founder of Tompast Tecnologia.
 Specialist in secure software development, with over 21 years of experience.
 - 👨🏻‍💻 Develop SREI, the Brazilian Electronic Property Registration System.
-At Embraer, he collaborated with the development of the Brazilian Army's Integrated Border Monitoring System (SISFRON).
 - 👨🏻‍💻 Co-author of tools using artificial intelligence to combat corruption used by the Brazilian Federal Police.
+- 👨🏻‍💻 At Embraer, he collaborated with the development of the Brazilian Army's Integrated Border Monitoring System (SISFRON).
 - 🔭 I’m currently working at [Startup Code Brazil](https://www.startupcode.com.br) with consulting, development involving the areas of Security, Machine Learning, IoT and Cloud Computing.
 - 🌱 I’m currently learning more on Observability and better DevOps Practices and Anomaly Detection
 - 💬 Ask me about **Go, Rust, Git and Python**